-- 1. In principle the Board of Examiners meets once a month. - 2.
-The Board of Examiners may delegate certain clearly defined duties. - 3.
+- 1. The Board of Examiners meets at minimum four times a year. - 2.
+The Board of Examiners may mandate certain clearly defined duties. - 3.
 The chair and/or the secretary is charged with looking after the day-to-day affairs of the Board of Examiners. - 4.
 The meetings are not public. - 5.
 In the event that a student submits an application or complaint to the Board of Examiners that involves an examiner who is a member of the Board of Examiners, the examiner concerned will have no involvement in the handling of the application or complaint. - 6.
 A report will be drawn up regarding the matters discussed at meetings. - 7.
 Every year, the Board of Examiners compiles a report on its activities in the previous academic year and sends this report to the Dean. - 8.
 For each of the programmes the Dean establishes an examination sub-committee which consists of members of the staff responsible for education in the relevant programme.
 Two members of the examination sub-committee are also member of the board of examiners. - 9.
-The board of examiners can mandate tasks to the examination sub-committee.
-Mandate is given for taking decisions related to individual students who belong to the authority of the examination sub-committee as governed in the law and/or as determined in these Rules and Guidelines.
+The board of examiners can mandate tasks to the examination sub-committees.
+Mandate is given for taking decisions related to individual students who belong to the authority of the examination sub-committee as governed in the law and/or as determined in these Rules and Guidelines. - 10.
+Sub-committees of the Board of Examiners meet in principle once a month.